AlexBeck-MRM/mindtype-app/docs/ARCHITECTURE-MIGRATION.md

 **The current architecture is not permanent** — it's optimized for the current phase: prove the product works, gather user feedback, iterate quickly.
 Future phases may require different trade-offs.

 The mark of good engineering is not building the most sophisticated system, but building the right system for the current context.
-For MindType in November 2025, that system is Apple-native Swift with llama.cpp.
+For MindType in November 2025, that system is Apple-native Swift + custom-trained MLX models.

 ---